LOOK IT UP – Japanese Food Glossary

 Kombu Edible dried kelp.
 Used to prepare seasoning for sushi rice.
 Kombu is also used to make dashi and various other Japanese dishes.

-Kome Japanese style rice
+Kome Japanese short grain rice

 Maki To wrap or roll

-Makisu Bamboo mat for rolling sushi
+Makisu Bamboo mat for rolling sushi.
+Also known as sudare.

 Masago Seasoned capelin roe.